zoe-pith/pith-site/sections/about.md

 Squash charred with squash seed oil
 Beef tartare with crispy black trumpets
 Spring onion custard with chickweed and trout roe
-Mackerel with fermented green peppers
+Mackerel with apple and peppers
-Beets with feta and bay laurel
+Peas with lardo and bay laurel
 Halibut with morels and pink vinegar
 Duck with parsnip and plum
 Millet with cacao and chestnut